blakewilson/video-background/readme.txt

 1. 4 fields?
 That’s it?
 Yep, simply enter in the element you’d like the video background to be in and key in the paths to the video and fallback image.
 Awesome.

+2. Use WPBakery (Visual Composer)?
+Video Background & WPBakery allow you to easily add a video background to your row.

+3. Use SiteOrigin Page Builder?
+Video Background & SiteOrigin allow you to easily add a video background to your row.

 == Changelog ==

+= 3.0.0 =
+* Added: You can now add a video background to your WPBakery (Visual Composer) row!
+* Added: You can now add a video background to your SiteOrigin Page Builder row!
+* Added: vidbg_update_message() to let users know of crucial updates
+* Added: Play promise for browsers that check for a promise with autoplay videos with audio.
+If the promise fails, Video Background will show the fallback image.
+* Fixed: Simplified the plugin's resize methods.

 = 2.6.3 =
 * Fixed: ability to display just fallback image.